BrianCodez/SISR/docs/misc/troubleshooting.md

     SISR couldn't restart Steam automatically via `steam://` URL scheme Restart Steam manually, then restart SISR

-### SISR says the overlay notfier could not be initialized {.toc-anchor}

-??? question "SISR says the overlay notfier could not be initialized"

-    Just tap "_Yes_" or pass `--wcd true` as launch options.

 ### This doesn't work with "Steam Link" / "Remote Play" {.toc-anchor}